 It’s often said but worth repeating: asking questions about the salary, package and holidays is not a good idea.
 These points are very important of course but are best avoided.
 If you get to the end of the final interview and no one has asked about your expectations or said anything about what they offer, then a simple “do we need at some point to discuss salary and package?” is a gentle way of raising it (and perhaps highlighting a failure in their process!) that also gives them the opportunity to provide a face-saving reply if necessary.

-The only exception to the first point about answering “no” might be “no, to be honest, it’s been a really great interview/day/process and you really have covered everything that was on my list: thanks very much”!
+The only exception to the first point about never answering “no”, if your mind goes a complete blank might be “no, to be honest, it’s been a really great interview/day/process and you really have covered everything that was on my list: thanks very much”!

 If possible you you should practise your management consultancy job interview question answers with an audience and ask for feedback.
 But in any event make sure you’ve thought them through and mentally rehearsed them.
 Your perfect answers are unique to you, concise, compelling and sound natural.
 Remember, developing your best answers is as important as developing your CV.
 You should tweak both of these for every new job application and this will greatly improve your chance of success in the management consultancy interview process.